 Patrick has a particular interest in the original teachings of the Buddha - Buddhism as it was before Theravada or Mahayana were ever thought of.
 He studies Pali, the language of the earliest surviving Indian recension of the Buddha's teachings, and seeks to bring his understanding of the early texts to the practice of dharma in the contemporary world.

-Elaine has been interested in Buddhism for about 10 years, but only started practising regularly a few years ago.
-Since that time she has come to value the dharma as a spiritual, practical and philosophical system.
+Elaine has been interested in Buddhism for about 10 years, and started practising regularly a few years ago.
 She has a decade of teaching experience at universities in Sydney and a doctorate in critical and cultural studies.
 She is passionate about social justice, refugee rights and climate change.
 While she loves to write, she is currently retraining to go into a psychotherapy and counselling career.
 As a new lay teacher of the dharma she embodies the notion of ‘beginner’s mind’ over and again.
 When she engages with the dharma as a practice and a text she is always interested in how it relates to psychology, everyday life, social relations, a kinder politics and a deeper reflection on what it means to be alive.
-Her home base is the insight tradition, but she is also interested in other Buddhist traditions and aims to creatively weave these together when she practices and in the teachings she shares.
+Her Teaching creatively weaves the insight tradition, with other Buddhist traditions.

 Joyce is a Blackheath resident and Buddhist practitioner in the Insight tradition for 25 years.
 A writer and Hakomi-trained psychotherapist, she has offered writing/meditation workshops and retreats in New South Wales since 2003.
 She is the founding teacher of Cloud Refuge Sangha in Blackheath.